dandi/dandi-hub/README.md

       ]
     }
     ```
-3. **Set Up the Trust Policy**:
-    - Edit the trust relationship for the `JupyterhubProvisioningRole` role to allow the necessary entities to assume the role.
-The trust policy might look something like this:

-    ```json
-    {
-      "Version": "2012-10-17",
-      "Statement": [
-        {
-          "Effect": "Allow",
-          "Principal": {
-            "Service": "ec2.amazonaws.com"
-          },
-          "Action": "sts:AssumeRole"
-        }
-      ]
-    }
-    ```

 ### AWS CLI Configuration for Multiple Accounts and Environments

 To manage multiple AWS accounts and environments, you need to configure your AWS CLI with the appropriate profiles.
 Follow the steps below to set up your `.aws/config` and `.aws/credentials` files.